Your source for knowledge, reports, thought leadership, and other tomfoolery. No fluff. No folklore. Just sticky, science-backed brand truth.

 What if we're all a little ageist?

-Universally, people FEEL about six years younger than they ARE, and they WISH they were another five years younger than they FEEL.
+Ageism might start closer to home—people everywhere feel six years younger than they are, and wish they were five years younger still.

 Why Aren't Old People in Your Ads?